 Drew Gray is a photographer, composer, and educator seeking to make the world a more inspiring & creative place.

-Drew's proficiency for photography equipment, workflow, and post-processing has led to his work as a consultant to professional photographers & enthusiasts alike.
+His proficiency for photography equipment, workflow, and post-processing has led to work as a consultant to professional photographers & enthusiasts alike.
 His blog is devoted to helping photographers master the technical aspects of their craft and close the creative gap.
 Drew is also developing more exciting ways to share content so be sure to subscribe for updates to receive the latest information.

 Accompanied by Minnesota WCCO news in 2010, Drew debuted piano harmonics with his "Piano Sonata No. 1 in C Minor" in the form of a benefit concert raising over $3,300 for Kids Against Hunger.
 Later In 2012, Drew produced his own video in which he recorded himself performing the first movement of the piece.